GaliFrey/WebTutor-tutorial/Практическое руководство по работе с полями XML в MS SQL/README.md

             ,A.name
             ,A.parent_object_id
             ,B.level + 1
-    FROM    subdivisions A INNER JOIN tree B ON B.id = A.parent_object_id )
+    FROM    subdivisions A INNER JOIN tree B ON A.id = B.parent_object_id )

 SELECT  A.*